Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Computational results

 \section{Computational results}

-In this section, we analyze the two algorithms proposed for solving problem~\eqref{prob:DFS-SVM}.
-The experiments were conducted on the datasets listed in Table~\ref{table:small_datasets_1}.
-All computations were performed on personal computer equipped with an Apple M1 CPU and 16 GB of RAM.
-All models and algorithms were implemented in \texttt{Python}.
+In this section, we analyze our proposed algorithms for solving problem~\eqref{prob:DFS-SVM}.
+The experiments were conducted on the datasets listed in Table~\ref{table:small_datasets_1}, all of which are publicly available from the UCI Machine Learning Repository\footnote{\texttt{https://archive.ics.uci.edu/}}.
+All computations were performed on an Apple M1 CPU and 16 GB of RAM computer \lpnote{except for the enumeration approach reported in Section \ref{sec:certified}}.
+All models and algorithms were implemented in \texttt{Python}. \gnote{The code implementing the proposed algorithms, together with the datasets used in this study, is publicly available at \texttt{https://github.com/f-donofrio/fs-nl-svm}.}

-We first compare our algorithms against the \texttt{Baron} solver on smaller optimization instances, obtained by restricting the number of data points in some datasets.
-We then compare our algorithms with other heuristic approaches capable of finding solutions to the MINLPs, using datasets with all available data points.

-In all our tests, the $B$ parameter is set to half the number of features, and the $C$ parameter is set to $10$.
-For both the polynomial and Gaussian kernels, we set the $\gamma$ parameter to $0.1$.
-Note that both algorithms, \texttt{DecSubLight$^*$} and \texttt{LS$^*$}, require setting the \texttt{$\#$SolPool} parameter.
-After preliminary computational experiments, we chose $\texttt{$\#$SolPool} = 200$, meaning that at each iteration a pool of 200 $\beta$ solutions is evaluated.
-Moreover, \texttt{DecSubLight$^*$} requires a stopping criterion to be defined: the implemented criterion stops the search if, after \texttt{OptWindow} consecutive iterations, no improvement in the best solution is observed.
-Based on preliminary experiments, we set \texttt{OptWindow} to $10$ for \texttt{DecSubLight$^*$} and to $5$ for \texttt{LS$^*$}.
-Regarding parameter \texttt{$\#$Samples} for \texttt{LS$^*$}, we set it to 500.
-Choices regarding \texttt{$\#$SolPool}, \texttt{OptWindow} and \texttt{$\#$Samples} parameters were made by considering a trade-off between the computational speed of the algorithms and the quality of the solutions obtained.